nickmvincent/surprise_sandbox/dev_logs/timing.md

 50 item eval batch takes 100 seconds.
 Doesn't appear to be threading properly.

 Each of 5 fits take about 45 seconds too.
 Plus however much is needed for evals (which should be parallelized)

+273.3401048183441 to eval a batch of 50? about 5 seconds per eval... and this is SVD... so that seems reasonable?

+# updated it
+1861 per crossfold per 100 rows
+(1 algo only!!!)